 Try Zilliz Cloud for FreeKeep Reading

-What is the role of tokenization in speech recognition?
+What is the role of pre-trained models like BERT in IR?